bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 Can you see that the port number for HTTP protocol is 80?
 This is what was specified by default.
 We need to change this to the port number which our application is running on.
 Set the value to `8080`.
 No need to restart the machine.
-Go to you local terminal and try to call the remote application again.
+Go to your local terminal and try to call the remote application again.

 ```shell